Australian children’s books are our favourites – and we just found a brilliant one in Kate Toon’s ‘The Tale of Wobbly Jim and a Parrot Named Sue’.

 If you’re interested in book related play, Tory over at Minted Rogue has a great series of book and play ideas which we’ve loved trying.

 Have you seen our list of the best children’s books for travelling Australia?
 There are ideas here for all levels to get the family excited about your next Aussie adventure.
+If you’re a book lover too, don’t forget we’ve got a whole area of the site dedicated to our favourite kids’ reads.

 If you also love a spot of theatre in reading to your kids then check out this great list of books that are perfect for your inner thespian.